Top 15 NHL Power Forwards

 Through the NHL’s history, many have excelled in this role.
 Cam Neely was a player that scared opponent’s going into the corner just as much as he did getting the puck in the slot.
 Neely helped the Boston Bruins maintain their big and bad status.

-Mark Messier was not only one of the league’s greatest leaders, he was also one of the most feared.
+Mark Messier was not only one of the league’s greatest leaders, but he was also one of the most feared.
 His skillset lent itself to his undeniable toughness.
 Opposing players did not want to look him in the eye and if they did, their eyes would be black from one of his patented elbows.

-These legends along with Eric Lindros, Brendan Shanahan and Keith Tkachuk among others paved the way for big, skilled players to dominate the league.
+These legends, along with Eric Lindros, Brendan Shanahan, and Keith Tkachuk among others, paved the way for big, skilled players to dominate the league.

 From here, Jarome Iginla and Shane Doan would take the reins as a couple of the best NHL power forwards for a solid decade.
-We saw the likes of Eric Staal, Rick Nash and Milan Lucic follow, dominating the league for stretches of time.
+We saw the likes of Eric Staal, Rick Nash, and Milan Lucic follow, dominating the league for stretches of time.

-While Staal, Nash and Lucic still can play an effective game, they are by no means the players they were a few years ago.
+While Staal, Nash, and Lucic still can play an effective game, they are by no means the players they were a few years ago.
 The new wave of power forwards are coming and complimenting an already commanding group.

 With the way the game is played today, speed and pace are of utmost importance.
 That is why the term power forward should carry a modified meaning.
 It isn’t just about dropping the gloves and laying board-rattling hits.

-These unique characters can possess those abilities, however, it isn’t absolutely required.
-The modern-day power forward uses their size to their greatest advantage.
+These unique characters can possess those abilities, but it isn’t absolutely required.
+The modern-day power forward uses his size to the team’s greatest advantage.
 This can be judged by protecting the puck, driving the net or being a presence in the crease on the power play.

 This list of the NHL’s best power forwards should represent this newfound definition while also maintaining the importance of their abilities to rack up points.